radical-experiments/AIMES-Swift/README.md

   If needed, write a file in ```conf/<name_resource>.json``` with the configuration options for the chosen resources.

-1. In a dedicated terminal: Start the AIMES rest interface:
+1. In a dedicated terminal, start the AIMES rest interface:

   ```
+  . ~/ve/aimes-swift-experiments/bin/activate
   cd AIMES-Swift/
-  ./aimes-emgr-rest
+  aimes-emgr-rest experiment.json
   ```

-1. In a dedicated terminal: Run the swift script:
+1. In the initial terminal, run the swift script:

   ```
-  cd AIMES-Swift/
   swift <experiment_script>.swift
   ```